ardaergin/VBL/markdown_files/add-researchers.md

 **Are you going to request lab assistants from VBL for your physical study?**

 - Then, you do not have to do anything.
-We will add the the appropriate research assistants to your study for them to manage the time slots and payment.
+We will add the available VBL research assistants to your study for them to manage the time slots and payment.